annathaoshearwood/hospital-infection-analysis-r/README.md

 CRP vs bloodstream infection:

-* The boxplot shows that CRP levels were significantly higher in patients with bloodstream infection compared to those without.
+* The boxplot shows that CRP levels were higher in patients with bloodstream infection compared to those without.
 Patients with bloodstream infection had a higher median CRP and greater variability.
 The group without bloodstream infection had lower CRP levels, with two high outliers.

 WBC vs bloodstream infection:

-* The boxplot shows that WBC levels were significantly higher in patients with bloodstream infection compared to those without.
+* The boxplot shows that WBC levels were higher in patients with bloodstream infection compared to those without.
 Patients with bloodstream infection had a higher median WBC and greater variability, whereas patients without bloodstream infection had a lower median WBC.

 Length of stay vs bloodstream infection: